+Local architecture guru Ben Gravel says that it was designed by architect Harry C. Stevens, and built in 1916.
 We found the back door to be wide open, so we went in.

 When we got up to the second floor landing however, we found an interesting, sophisticated barricade, and could go no further.
 We pulled on the door, but someone had it rigged pretty good on the opposite side.

 Then we heard some strange muffled conversation behind the door, and the sound of someone stealthily taking apart their makeshift barricade.
 Not getting an easy feeling from this, I decided that some things were better left un-tampered-with, and we made our way out rather than encounter whatever shady doings were on the other side.

 Both 30 E. Philadelphia and the St. Rita were on Mayor Kwame Kilpatrick's c.2008 list of 50 buildings that needed to be demolished.
 Only a few on that list were ever actually torn down.
 At the moment both seem to be headed toward renovation.
 As of December 2016, the building was put up for sale, asking $300,000.
 As of October 2017, it was announced that the building would be converted into apartments for homeless veterans.